-Pacific Northwest College Credit (PNWCC) - CTE Dual Credit (formerly Tech Prep)
+Pacific Northwest College Credit (PNWCC) - CTE Dual Credit

-PNWCC-(CTE Dual Credit) \ is an industry and education partnership committed to providing occupational pathways for students by preparing them for technologically advanced careers and post-secondary education.
-Tech Prep partners include community/technical colleges: Bellevue College, Shoreline Community College, and Lake Washington Institute of Technology.
-High School students become eligible to earn PNWCC-(CTE Dual Credit) by registering, paying an annual fee (\$50 in 2019), and earning a qualifying grade in an eligible course.
-CTE Dual Credit courses offered at MIHS include: Accounting, Biotechnology/Research and Ethics, Digital Photography, Engineering Tech 1 and Tech 2, Marketing, Advanced Marketing, Intro to Robotics, and Materials Science.
+PNWCC is an industry and education partnership committed to providing occupational pathways for students by preparing them for technologically advanced careers and post-secondary education.
+PNWCC partners include community/technical colleges; Bellevue College, Shoreline Community College, and Lake Washington Institute of Technology.
+High School students become eligible to earn PNWCC by registering, paying an annual fee (approximately \$50), and earning a qualifying grade in an eligible course.
+PNWCC courses offered at MIHS include: Accounting, Biotechnology/Research and Ethics, Digital Photography, Engineering Tech 1 and Tech 2, Marketing, Advanced Marketing, Intro to Robotics, and Materials Science.

-\In this catalog, "Pacific Northwest College Credit - CTE Dual Credit" will be referred to as PNWCC-(CTE Dual Credit).
+In this catalog, "Pacific Northwest College Credit" will be referred to as PNWCC.